supaglue-labs/supaglue/docs/docs/destinations/redshift.md

 ## Query patterns

-Here are a few high-level best practices when working with tables that Supaglue land:
+Here are a few high-level best practices when working with tables that Supaglue lands:

 - Avoid altering the schema of the existing columns